Gallicchio-Lab/openmm_sdm_workflow/README.md

 ccmake -i ../openmm-7.3.1
 ```

 Hit `c` (configure) until all variables are correctly set.
 Set `CMAKE_INSTALL_PREFIX` to point to the openmm installation directory.
 Here we assume `$HOME/local/openmm-7.3.1`.
 If an OpenCL platform is detected (such as from a NVIDIA CUDA installation) it will be enabled automatically.
-For the present purposes the CUDA platform is optional.
-Hit `g` to generate the makefiles and `q` to exit `ccmake`, then:
+In the context of this tutorial, the CUDA platform is optional.
+Hit `g` to generate the makefiles and `q` to exit `ccmake`, continue with:

 ```
 make install